lauraneckstein/indianboardingschools/README.md

-# Native Residential Schools and Murders
+# Boarding Schools and Murders
-Map of Native Residential Schools and Murders
+Map of Boarding Schools and Murders